Diseases Carried By Rodents

 Sanitation technology in most parts of the U.S. has advanced enough that homeowners do not usually have to worry about mice and rats that carry the bubonic plague, but there are still plenty of diseases that can be spread to humans by vermin infestation.

 If you have a mice problem, you should be aware of the potential diseases they can carry and find an effective pest control company to eliminate the infestation before your family gets sick.

 Vermin infestation and disease

-The list of diseases spread by vermin infestation includes rat-bite fever, salmonellosis, tularemia, hantavirus pulmonary syndrome and leptospirosis.
+The diseases spread by vermin infestation include rat-bite fever, salmonellosis, tularemia, hantavirus pulmonary syndrome and leptospirosis.
 If you do not recognize some of these diseases, then count yourself lucky.
 Many of them lead to fever, diarrhea, body aches, coughing, nausea and even death when untreated.
 Some of them are spread from mice to humans through direct contact, but people can catch some of these diseases simply by occupying the same space.